Emily Rosaline Orme

-Emily Rosaline Orme (1835–1915) was a leader of the Edinburgh National Society for Women's Suffrage.
-She was a noted campaigner for women's suffrage in Scotland.
+Emily Rosaline Orme (1835–1915) was a Scottish suffragist.
+She was the leader of the Edinburgh National Society for Women's Suffrage.

 Early life

 Orme was born in 1835, one of eight children to parents Eliza Andrews (1816–1892) and Charles Orme (c.
 1807–1893), from a wealthy brewing and distilling family.
 In her early years at Avenue Road in Regent's Park, London she met leading members of the Pre-Raphaelite movement such as Holman Hunt, the Rossettis and Thomas Woolner.
 The closeness of the family to this movement is shown in an informal sketch of Orme by Dante Gabriel Rossetti, when she was about 18 years old.